Erica Mena Shows Off Her Baby Bump While Wearing A Sports Bra In Latest Instagram Update

 Erica Mena posted a new photo of her flaunting her pregnancy on her Instagram page.

 The Love and Hip Hop star has seemingly been enjoying every moment of her pregnancy with husband Safaree Samuels.
-In her latest Instagram update, the reality star went for a tomboy look as she showed off major skin during a photoshoot.
+In her latest Instagram update, the reality star went for a tomboy look as she showed off major skin during a photo shoot.
 In the post, Mena is seen seated on a large chair and staring intensely at the camera.
-She is seen rocking a white sports bra that puts her cleavage and large baby bump on full display.
-Mena is also wearing navy blue sweat pants in the photo, which she paired with brown Timberlands.
-The Timberlands are shown slightly unlaced, allowing the shoes to fit loosely on her feet.
+She was rocking a white sports bra that puts her cleavage and large baby bump on full display.
+Mena is also wearing navy blue sweat pants in the photo, which she paired with brown Timberlands, wearing them slightly unlaced to allow a loose fit.

-For accessories, Mena decided to add some large jewelry pieces to her look.
-The model is seen wearing a gold chain with a silver and gold snake medallion.
-She is also wearing gold hoops that are visible through her dark hair.
-Mena’s engagement ring from her husband, Safaree Samuels, is also seen in the post.
+For accessories, Mena decided to add some large jewelry pieces to her look, as she wore a gold chain with a silver and gold snake medallion, also sporting gold hoops that are visible through her dark hair.
+Mena’s engagement ring from Safaree is also visible in the post.
 She then decided to finish off the look with a New York Yankees hat.

-For makeup, she is seen wearing foundation, pink blush and bold red lipstick.
+For makeup, Mena was wearing foundation, pink blush, and bold red lipstick.

 At the time of writing, the photo of Mena received more than 120,000 likes.
-The photo also received more than 1,500 comments from Mena’s fans.
+The photo also received more than 1,500 comments from the model’s fans.

 “Nah I love this,” one follower wrote.